Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What is Gradle?
-- Gradle is the Android build system.
-- It manages project configuration, dependencies, and packaging.
-- Project-level config applies broadly; module-level config is specific to a module.

----

-## What is the difference between Project-level and Module-level build.gradle?

-#### **Project-level build.gradle**
-- Applies to the entire project.
-- Gradle version
-- Repositories
-- Classpath for plugins

-#### **Module-level build.gradle**
-- Specific to each app/module.
-- Dependencies (`implementation`, `api`, etc.)
-- Build types (`debug`/`release`)
-- Product flavors
-- Android SDK version

----

-## What are build variants and product flavors?
-- Build variants combine build type and flavor.
-- Example: `freeDebug` or `paidRelease`.
-- Build types usually cover debug vs release behavior.

----

-## How would you improve build time?
-- Use Gradle build cache.
-- Reduce unnecessary annotation processing.
-- Keep module boundaries coherent.
-- Use appropriate plugins and caching.
-- Parallelize independent jobs.
-- Run targeted tests locally and comprehensive checks in CI.

----

-## What is a release strategy?
-- Feature flags.
-- Staged/phased rollout.
-- Internal/beta testing.
-- Monitoring.
-- Rollback/disable mechanisms.
-- Crash-free sessions/users.
-- ANR rate.
-- startup performance.
-- defect escape rate.

----

----

 ## How can you prevent reverse engineering of your APK?
 - Use ProGuard or R8.
 - Remove unused code and classes.